Woodjack/SimplyGetMongo/README.md

 Please contribute to this repository.

+## Technical stuff
+1) you need to have the tornado python module.
+			To download:     pip install tornado

 Here is an example of a json-array that is returned by the http request:

 [